kriszyp/alkali/README.md

 ## Babel Plugin for Reactive Expressions
 Also, the [babel-plugin-transform-alkali](https://github.com/kriszyp/babel-plugin-transform-alkali) can optionally be used to write and transform reactive expressions for babel.

-## reactive API
+## `Variable`/`reactive` API

-The Variable is main API for creating variables with most data.
+The `Variable` class and `reactive` function are the main API for creating variables with most data.

 ### `reactive(initialValue: any)`: Variable
 This creates a new variable, using the intial value.
 The provided value will also be used to dictate the "type" or structure of the returned variable.
-Provide a primitive will return a variable with reactive methods mirroring the primitive methods.
+Providing a primitive will return a variable with reactive methods mirroring the primitive methods.
 If you provide an object, it will return variable with reactive properties corresponding to the properties on the object.
 For example:
 ```
 import { reactive } from 'alkali'
 let greeting = reactive('hello')